10 Things to Do in the Coromandel with Kids© Glass Bottom Boat Whitianga

 Location: 380 Driving Creek Road, Thames.

-Yes, there’s a lot of ways to learn about gold mining in the Coromandel, so here goes… Thames Goldmining Experience (Moanataiari Road) offers guided and self-guided experiences taking you underground into an old stamper battery.
-Alternatively, get your mining fix at the Gold Discovery Centre (126 Seddon Street, Waihi), which offers tours to experience modern-day gold mining up-close.
-Or head to the Thames School of Mines & Mineralogical Museum (Corner of Brown and Cochrane Streets) where you can join a cheap guided tour to learn more about the school.
+Yes, there are a lot of ways to learn about gold mining in the Coromandel, so here goes… Thames Goldmining Experience offers guided and self-guided experiences, taking you underground into an old stamper battery.
+Alternatively, get your mining fix at the Gold Discovery Centre, which offers tours to experience modern-day gold mining up close.
+Or head to the Thames School of Mines & Mineralogical Museum, where you can join a cheap guided tour to learn more about the school.

 6. Walk the Old Mining Tunnels at Karangahake Gorge

 Keep the holiday budget to a minimum with some of the free activities in the Coromandel.
 A fantastic option with kids is the walks at Karangahake Gorge.
-The Karangahake Tunnel Loop Walk (45 minutes loop) which takes you through a 1,100m (1,203-yard) railway tunnel.
-You can also walk along the Historic Walkway from the Eastern Portal Bridge following old railway track to Owharoa Falls, which is a stunning cascading waterfall also worth checking out and even for going for a swim (just be careful of the slippery rocks).
+The Karangahake Tunnel Loop Walk (45-minute loop) takes you through a 1,100 m (1,203-yard) railway tunnel.
+You can also walk along the Historic Walkway from the Eastern Portal Bridge following the old railway track to Owharoa Falls, a stunning cascading waterfall worth checking out and even for swimming (just be careful; the rocks were a bit slippery last time we were there).
 For more free activities, see the 10 Free & Cheap Things to Do in the Coromandel.

 Location: Karangahake Domain Car Park is on State Highway 2 between Paeroa and Waihi.